 A variety of vulnerabilities occur with improper handling, assignment, or management of privileges.
 These are especially present in sandbox environments, although it could be argued that any privilege problem occurs within the context of some sort of sandbox.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: